erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 ERF can be initialzed in different ways.
 These are listed below:

 - Customized initialization:
     Several problems under **Exec** are initialized in a custom manner.
 The state and velocity components are specific to the problem.
-These problems are sort of ideal problems meant for demonstration.
+These problems are meant for demonstration.
 - Initialization using a NetCDF file:
     Problems in ERF can be initialized using a NetCDF file containing the mesoscale data.
 The state and velocity components of the ERF domain are ingested from the mesocale data.
 This is a more realistic problem with real atmospheric data used for initialization.
+The typical filename used for initialization is **wrfinput_d01**, which is the outcome of running *"ideal.exe"* or *"real.exe"* of the WPS/WRF system.

 List of Parameters
 ------------------